-This Map is published as an aid to bicyclists by the League of Illinois Bicyclists and is not intended to be a substitute for a person's use of reasonable care.
-This League of Illinois Bicyclists makes no express or implied warranty as to the safety or condition of the roads indicated to bicyclists for shared bicycle/motor vehicle use.
+This Map is published as an aid to bicyclists by Ride Illinois and is not intended to be a substitute for a person's use of reasonable care.
+Ride Illinois makes no express or implied warranty as to the safety or condition of the roads indicated to bicyclists for shared bicycle/motor vehicle use.
 The unpredictable change of traffic, road, and weather conditions will require the bicyclist to constantly review all routes for suitability.
-Thus bicyclists using this map ASSUME ALL RISKS AND RESPONSI-BILITIES for their own safety when cycling on the routes indicated on this map.
+Thus bicyclists using this map ASSUME ALL RISKS AND RESPONSIBILITIES for their own safety when cycling on the routes indicated on this map.

 Lane Positioning

 Always ride on the right with the traffic flow.
 You'll be more visible to cars, especially at intersections.
 And, it's the law.

 Be predictable.
 Ride in a straight line and learn how to look behind you without swerving.